avajs/ava/docs/05-command-line.md

     --color                 Force color output
     --no-color              Disable color output
-    --reset-cache           Reset AVA's compilation cache and exit --node-arguments        Configure Node.js arguments used to launch worker processes --config                JavaScript file for AVA to read its config from, instead of using package.json or ava.config.js files
+    --reset-cache           Reset AVA's compilation cache and exit --node-arguments        Configure Node.js arguments used to launch worker processes (surrounded by double quotes)
+    --config                JavaScript file for AVA to read its config from, instead of using package.json or ava.config.js files